This article explains how to set up passwordless login with PuTTY. Make sure you have first configured PuTTY before proceeding with this article.

 - Once the key is created, a new pop-up box appears:

-- On the bottom right, there are buttons named Save public key and Save private key – save both to your computer.
+- Click both the Save public key and Save private key buttons that appear on the bottom right to save these keys to your computer.

 - When you save the public key, name it something like dreamhostpublickey.
 Do not manually add the extension as that isn’t necessary.